przvlprd/zhaw-matchmaking-app/README.md

 ```

 ## TBD
-This project serves as a first *proof-of-concept*.
+This project serves as a first *proof-of-concept* as part of an internship.
 Things which could be done
 include:
 - [ ] thorough debugging and testing
   - error handling & unit tests